 This is both to prevent postpartum depression and to determine if any modifications should be made to your mental health treatment plan during pregnancy.

 Postpartum depression brings emotional, physiological, and behavioral changes.
-Here are some common symptoms of postpartum depression.

 Your friends and family members may observe changes in your mood or behavior suggestive of postpartum depression — in some cases ones that you haven’t yet noticed.

 If you or others have any concerns about your mental health, it’s important to schedule an appointment with your doctor right away rather than waiting for your first postpartum check-up.

 Symptoms of postpartum depression often first appear within a few weeks of childbirth, but in some cases, they don’t develop until several months later.
 The severity of symptoms may vary from one individual to another, and sometimes even from one day to another.

 Postpartum psychosis is at the more severe end of the spectrum.
 This rare form of postpartum depression — it affects 1-2 women per 1,000 after giving birth — involves a detachment from reality, with both visual and aural hallucinations.
 It is more common in those with a history of mood disorders including bipolar disorder.